IorioD/MTD-manager-console/Setups/How_to_kubernetes.md

     ```sh
     ./kk create cluster -f <config-name>.yaml
     ```
-Refer to [this file](KubeKey_CMD.md) if you need more KubeKey cluster management commands.
+Refer to [this file](KubeKey_CMD.md) if you need more KubeKey cluster management commands

 ---

 If you want to install a custom application on the cluster that does not require edge nodes, you can skip the following steps and start the [setup of the framework](Framework_setup.md) itself.
-As an example of a cloud application, you can refer to the [bank application](Bank_setup.md) that provides a simple high level money transfer mechanism like PayPal.
+As an example of a cloud application, you can refer to the [bank application](Bank_setup.md) that provides a simple high-level money transfer mechanism like PayPal.

 In any case, you can follow the [Application environment setup guide](Applications_environment.md) to create the proper workspace for your application in the cluster since it is intended to be multi-tenant.

 ---
 ## 4. Adding an Edge Node in the Cluster
+### N.B.
+The following guide relies on the use of Kubesphere, which is not open source anymore.
+Updates will follow.
 [Add Edge Nodes Guide](https://www.kubesphere.io/docs/v3.4/installing-on-linux/cluster-operation/add-edge-nodes/)

 ### 1. Install KubeEdge on Master Node